yashovardhn/Practo_clone/CONTRIBUTING.md

 If you encounter any issues or bugs, please report them using the [issue tracker](https://github.com/yashovardhn/DocLink/issues).
 Provide as much detail as possible to help us understand and address the problem.

-## Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it to understand our expectations and guidelines for respectful and inclusive behavior.

 ## Thank You!

 Thank you for contributing to DocLink!
 Your efforts are greatly appreciated and help make the project better for everyone.